 Getting an Implant¶

-Posh has three types of Implant:
+Posh has several types of Implant:

 - PowerShell - a PowerShell based Implant that does not use PowerShell.exe but instead interacts with System.Management.Automation.dll directly.

 - This Implant allows the user to load any PowerShell module and execute any PowerShell cmdlets from the Implant prompt.